 Ichigo and Uryuu began as snarking enemies but very quickly faded into not-friends who snarked each other constantly and pretended to be enemies.
 They still can't admit they're friends but their classmates and the rest of their group find their vitriolic relationship to be very amusing, especially given how alike the two really are.
 Orihime has begun lampshading how strong their friendship has become, much to their horror.
-Uryuu in particular hates having this pointed out.
-It's also a Generation Xerox example - their fathers have almost the same relationship with each other.
+It's also a Generation Xerox example; their fathers have almost the same relationship with each other.

 Ichigo and Renji also tend to butt heads within moments of trying to do almost anything, often to the point of immediate physical violence, but will nonetheless put their lives on the line for each other at a moment's notice.

 Ichigo and Tatsuki have a violent, argumentative relationship that goes back to their distant childhood.